 What is an SSL certificate?

 Before we tackle those questions, let’s cover the basics.
-SSL stands for Secure Sockets Layer, a security method which allows for the encryption of data when being transferred over a server.
-SSL certificates help to protect the transfer of sensitive information such as credit card numbers, passwords and usernames, Social Security numbers and more.
+SSL certificate stands for Secure Sockets Layer, a security method that allows for the encryption of data when being transferred over a server.
+SSL certificates help to protect the transfer of sensitive information such as credit card numbers, passwords and usernames, Social Security numbers, and more.